stackpress/lib/docs/Routing.md

 The Response instance to allow method chaining.

-#### Setting Error Response
+### 2.4.
+Setting Error Response

-The following example shows how to set an error response.
+The following example shows how to set an error response with validation details and stack trace.

 ```typescript
 res.setError('Invalid input', { name: 'required' }, [], 400, 'Bad Request');